-The base Opex for the regulatory control period will be based on the existing obligations and functions of WASA and will be calculated by using the actual expenditure for 2016, less the cess payments and guaranteed scheme payments1.
-Copies of WASA's financial statements for the period 2011 - 2016 (audited and unaudited where audited statements are not available) must be included in the submission.
+The base Opex for the regulatory control period will be based on the existing obligations and functions of WASA and will be calculated by using the actual expenditure for 2019, less the cess payments and guaranteed scheme payments1.
 WASA must also forecast a rate of change for each year of the regulatory control period which will be used to generate the forecast base Opex.
 Additionally, the Opex costs associated with any new obligations and functions are required to be forecast separately.
 WASA must also detail its capitalization policy in its proposal.